 In simple terms, a CV is a format used to clearly and succinctly lay out your various skills, qualifications and experience in one (hopefully well-organised) file.
 It is a vital component of any job application, and it is the perfect way to showcase what you have to offer prospective employers.
 When applying for a role in a competitive field like working in a digital PR agency, you need to make the most of the space on your CV and set yourself apart from other applicants applying for roles in digital PR, which can be done in three main ways:

-How to structure a digital PR CV
+Knowing how to structure a digital PR CV well

 No matter what kind of role you are applying for, it's crucial to list your personal details on your CV to give the hiring team a way to contact you if you are successful and proceed to the next stage.
 They are commonly listed at the top of the resume, and this information typically includes: